 8 Make your storage decorative

-As much as you want to utilise space, you probably don’t want your bathroom to feel like a storage unit.
+As much as you want to utilize space, you probably don’t want your bathroom to feel like a storage unit.
 You can make a feature out of your storage solutions by making them attractive and unique.
-Examples we liked include using painted old crates instead of cabinets, hooking up glass jars for storing makeup and other small items and using attractive baskets instead of shelves.
+Examples we liked to include using painted old crates instead of cabinets, hooking up glass jars for storing makeup and other small items and using attractive baskets instead of shelves.

 9 Use the ceiling

 Can’t use the walls to hang things off?
 Why not hang stuff off the ceiling?
 Hanging baskets make a fun and unusual feature that also saves a lot of space.

 10 Change shape